Bachelor's Entry - FAQs

 After completing nine months of study, participants will work part time (up to 0.4FTE/2 days per week) as an educational paraprofessional in a school whilst completing their studies.

 Participants are also required to work during university breaks in cases where those breaks fall outside of school holiday periods.
-To ensure that your work aligns with university studies, participants will be able to negotiate working days with the school supervisor.
+To ensure that their work aligns with university studies, participants will be able to negotiate working days with the school supervisor.

 Please visit the department's awards and determinations [Crown Employees (Teachers in Schools and Related Employees) Salaries and Conditions Award 2022] for the annual salary of a full-time educational paraprofessional undertaking teacher education studies.
 Program participants are paid as educational paraprofessionals pro-rata, commensurate with their part-time status.